pipedocs/pipedocs.github.io/content/modules/roiquant_proc.md

 _Brain atlas or parcellation._

 Contains a comma-separated list of the names of the atlases over which regional values should be computed.
 The atlases should correspond to valid paths in `$XCPEDIR/atlas` or another appropriate `$BRAINATLAS` directory.
-All atlases listed here must be run through the `fcon` module before they can be used here.

 ```bash
 # Use the Power 264-sphere parcellation only